rupl/chrisruppel.com/_posts/travel/2016-02-28-koh-lipe-snorkeling.md

 - gridtype: col-2-short
 - src: koh-lipe-snorkeling-1.jpg
   alt: Man smiling into camera with ocean and islands in the background.
   comment: The establishing shot.
-Our goal was to swim to the island in the middle-right of this photo.
+Our goal was to swim to Koh Kra, the island in the middle-right of this photo.
   type: wide
   bgpad: 40%
 - src: koh-lipe-snorkeling-2.jpg